Holiday Inn (film): Production

 The Paramount Theatre in Manhattan presented the world premiere of Holiday Inn on August 4, 1942, as part of a benefit for Navy Relief.

 In May 1940, Irving Berlin signed an exclusive contract with Paramount Pictures to write songs for a musical film based on his idea of an inn that opened only on public holidays.
 Bing Crosby and Fred Astaire were the stars of Holiday Inn with support from Marjorie Reynolds and Virginia Dale.
 Filming took place between November 18, 1941, and January 30, 1942.
-Produced and directed by Mark Sandrich, Holiday Inn had its premiere at the New York City Paramount Theatre August 4, 1942.
+Produced and directed by Mark Sandrich, Holiday Inn had its premiere at the Paramount Theatre in New York City on August 4, 1942.
 It was a success in the US and the UK, the highest-grossing film musical to that time.
 It was expected that "Be Careful, It's My Heart" would be the hit song.
 While it did very well, "White Christmas" topped the charts in October 1942 instead, and stayed there for eleven weeks.
 Another Berlin song, "Happy Holiday", is featured over the opening credits and within the film storyline.

 Filming outside the studio occurred at the Village Inn Resort in Monte Rio on the Russian River, in Sonoma County, California.

 Many segments of the film are preceded by shots of a calendar with a visual symbol of the given holiday.
 For November, an animated turkey is shown running back and forth between the third and fourth Thursdays, finally shrugging its shoulders in confusion.
 This is a satirical reference to the "Franksgiving" controversy created when President Franklin D. Roosevelt tried to expand the Christmas shopping season by declaring Thanksgiving a week earlier than before, leading to Congress setting Thanksgiving as the fourth Thursday in November by law.

 The Japanese attack on Pearl Harbor in Hawaii occurred halfway through filming.
 As a result, the Fourth of July segment was expanded beyond Fred Astaire's firecracker dance to include the patriotic number that highlights the strength of the US military.